esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ![Interactive components from a design system](https://testingaccessibility.com/_next/image?url=http%3A%2F%2Fres.cloudinary.com%2Ftesting-accessibility%2Fimage%2Fupload%2Fv1655845415%2Fdesign-and-people-skills%2Fdesigns-as-prototyping%2Fidentify-potential-accessibility-issues-in-design-systems%2FUntitled_q6og1g.png&w=3840&q=100)

+Issues identified by myself:
+1. Subscribe has 2:5:1 in contrast ratio.
+It fails on all checks that CCA does.
+1.4.3 (Contrast Minimum)

 #### **🛠** Challenge: Find Iconography & Label Issues
 > The following challenge requires you to identify one overarching issue with iconography in the design system and another major issue with text labels.